moveit/moveit.ros.org/install/source/index.markdown

 ## Optional: Install a Compiler Cache

-Building *all* or even just *some* of MoveIt from source can take a long time.
-A compiler cache can reduce the time by preventing unchanged files from being recompiled.
+Building *all* or even just *some* of MoveIt from source can take up to an hour.
+A compiler cache can reduce this time to a few minutes by preventing unchanged files from being recompiled.
-Moveit can greatly benefit from a compiler cache as it is mostly C++, and is often recompiled.
-[ccache](https://ccache.dev), is one such compiler cache for GCC and other sufficiently similar compilers.
+The most prominent compiler cache is [ccache](https://ccache.dev) suitable for `gcc` and other similar compilers.
-Using `ccache` can reduce the time needed to rebuild MoveIt and other primeraly C++ packages.

 ### Installation